nbering/nicholasbering-ca/_posts/2022-08-09-rover-whats-next.md

 tags: [Robotics, Rover, 3D-Printing, Sawppy]
 ---

-Over 2 yeers ago now, I set out to [build a clone of the Sawppy Rover project][intro-post].
+Over 2 years ago now, I set out to [build a clone of the Sawppy Rover project][intro-post].
 As a robotics chassis inspired by the Curiosity Mars Rover, it's proven to be fairly capable.